ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 A table with a chart showing equipment and setup scores for acft

-To properly conduct the Army Combat Fitness Test (ACFT), you’ll need specific equipment and a suitable testing area.
+To properly conduct the Army Combat Fitness Test (ACFT), specific equipment and a suitable testing area are essential.

-The test requires a flat field space of about 40×40 meters, preferably grassy, and a 2-mile running course.
+The test requires a flat field space of approximately 40×40 meters, ideally grassy, as well as a two-mile running course.

-For the 3-Repetition Maximum Deadlift, you’ll use a hexagon bar with weight plates.
+The 3-Repetition Maximum Deadlift involves a hexagon bar with weight plates.

-The Standing Power Throw requires a 10-pound medicine ball.
+The Standing Power Throw necessitates a 10-pound medicine ball, accompanied by a measuring tape to document throw distances.

-The Hand-Release Push-Up (HRPU) doesn’t need special equipment, but you’ll want a flat surface.
+The Hand-Release Push-Up (HRPU) requires no special equipment, but a flat surface is beneficial.

-For the Sprint-Drag-Carry (SDC), you’ll need two 40-pound kettlebells and a 90-pound sled with a pull strap.
+For the Sprint-Drag-Carry (SDC), two 40-pound kettlebells and a 90-pound sled with a pull strap are necessary.

-The Plank event simply requires a timer and a flat surface.
+The Plank event only necessitates a timer and a flat surface.

-Don’t forget to have stopwatches or timing devices for all events.
+Be sure to have stopwatches or other timing devices ready for all events.

-Place equipment at appropriate distances and ensure safety measures are in place.
+Organize equipment at appropriate distances and implement safety protocols.

-Having multiple sets of equipment can help speed up the testing process if you’re evaluating a large group.
+Having additional sets of equipment can expedite the testing process if assessing a large group.

 Rules and Regulations